FirstKlaas/neobee/documentation/source/getting_started.rst

 as they are and adopt all other setting to your needs.
 Most probably, you will not knoe the correct values for the ``scale_factor`` and the ``scale_offset``.
-We will determine these values in the *Taring ang Calibration* tutorial.
+We will determine these values in the in the
+:ref:`taring and calibrating the scale <taring-and-calibrating>` tutorial.

 After saving out your changes, you can know easily configure your board using the configuration file.